Anna de Beaumont: Lady-in-waiting to Joanna the Mad

 She was among the twelve noble ladies appointed by Isabella I of Castile, to serve as ladies-in-waiting to her daughter Joanna "the Mad" of Castile.
 Her husband, Philip I of Castile, considered it essential to grant gifts and pensions to Anne de Beaumont and fourteen other noblewomen who served the archduchess.

 Several authors, including Bethany Aram and Nuria Silleras-Fernandez highlight that Anna de Beaumont, played a role in the intricate court dynamics under Joanna the Mad, where various individuals, especially her husband, sought to secure the control and loyalty of Joanna's courtiers through the granting of gifts, pensions, and other incentives.

-In 1496, Anna travelled to Flanders in the retinue of Infanta Joanna.
+In August 1496, Anna set sail from Laredo and travelled to Flanders in the retinue of Infanta Joanna.
 In late 1496, Joana bid farewell to the majority of those who had accompanied her to the Low Countries.
 However, Anna, described as being part of the "hard core of Spanish staff", remained.
+She was described as a dueña, a term for an older unmarried woman or widow who as guardian looks after a younger woman.